Q: My assessment went down – why haven’t my taxes gone down?

 2. How can I find out what another property’s assessed value is?

-A limited assessment roll is available online.
+Limited assessment roll - current to March 4, 2024 (The full assessment roll is available for inspection at the Town Office (5116-50 Ave.) during regular business hours.)
 [HELPFUL HINT: Open the limited assessment roll and type Ctrl + F. Enter the first four numbers of your address (ie: house number), and hit 'Enter" until the correct address is highlighted.]

 The assessment roll book showing all the assessed values for property within town limits is available for inspection at the Town Office.
 The office is located at: